ads04r/imouto-viewer/README.md

 Most of the data I have is pretty unique to me (I mean, who else tracks their steps with a Pebble, right?) but I'm hoping to come up with some kind of framework that makes it easy for anyone to import and process any kind of data.
-For now, however, I'm just concentrating on the view and edit features so I can get *something* out the door, and worry about which formats I'm going to try and support later, because they *will* change over time (and, in fact, already have, several times).
+I've already got scripts that read Garmin FIT files and edit features so I can get *something* out the door, and worry about which formats I'm going to try and support later, because they *will* change over time (and, in fact, already have, several times).